 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 If you are an economy class traveller, you can enter these lounges at Bordeaux airport by paying at the door.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

 If sleeping in Bordeaux Airport does not appeal to you, there are a wide variety of hotels for every budget, located within walking distance or a short drive from the airport.
 Here are the three closest hotels:

-- Best Western Bordeaux Aeroport – (2 minutes from the airport) Located 300 meters from the airport terminal.
+- Sure Hotel by Best Western Bordeaux Aeroport – (2 minutes from the airport) Located 300 meters from the airport terminal.
 Airport shuttle is available 5:00PM – 10:00PM (4 people max).
 Collect your bags, go to Hall B Gate 5 and call the hotel at 05.57.78.26.29 for pick-up.
 For return service (between 5:00AM – 10:00AM) book 1 day in advance at the hotel reception.
 The service is free within the listed times and 10,00€ outside these times. » Check Rates

 - Mercure Bordeaux Aeroport – (3 minutes from the airport) Located 500 meters from the airport terminal.
 Airport shuttle available from 5:30AM to midnight.
 Go to Gate 5 and call the hotel. » Check Rates